I have a

 Where my possessions lie.

-2. All o’er those wide extended plains,
+2. All o’er those wide extended

 Shines one eternal day;